dreautall/waterfly-iii/README.md

 ### Feature Status

 The app does **not** try to replicate every single feature that the Webinterface has.
 Instead, it tries to be a good *companion* to access the most used functions on-the-go.
-More in-depth operations such as creating or deleting asset accounts, creating or modifying rules etc. are not planned.
+More in-depth operations such as creating or modifying rules are not planned for this app.

-If you are missing anything, feel free to open a [feature request](https://github.com/dreautall/waterfly-iii/issues/new/choose), or look at that other users [are requesting](https://github.com/dreautall/waterfly-iii/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
+If you are missing anything, feel free to open a [feature request](https://github.com/dreautall/waterfly-iii/issues/new/choose), or look at what other users [are requesting](https://github.com/dreautall/waterfly-iii/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 ## Releases

-The stable released are published in the [Google Play Store](https://play.google.com/store/apps/details?id=com.dreautall.waterflyiii), and are available for download from the [GitHub releases page](https://github.com/dreautall/waterfly-iii/releases/latest).
+The stable releases are published to the [Google Play Store](https://play.google.com/store/apps/details?id=com.dreautall.waterflyiii), and are also available for download from the [GitHub releases page](https://github.com/dreautall/waterfly-iii/releases/latest).
 The APKs are identical (and actually pushed to Google Play via a GitHub build pipeline).
+There is no fixed release schedule.

 You can also opt in to the (open) beta channel at Google Play [here](https://play.google.com/apps/testing/com.dreautall.waterflyiii).
 The beta channel will feature the "pre-releases" from the [GitHub releases page](https://github.com/dreautall/waterfly-iii/releases), and might not be as stable.